-Costs in relation to construction amounting to €11,751,492 (2020: €8,238,601) were recognised in the Statement of Comprehensive Income for the year ended 31 December 2021.
+Costs in relation to construction amounting to &16,777,952 (2021: &11,751,492) were recognised in the Statement of Comprehensive Income for the year ended 31 December 2022.
 The difference between revenue and cost from the construction project during the period represents, in substance, project management fees as required by IFRIC 12.

-Financial receivables are initially measured at the lower of fair value and the sum of discounted future cash flows and subsequently recognized at amortized cost using the effective interest method.
+Financial receivables are initially recognised at fair value and subsequently recognised at amortised cost using the effective interest method.
 The implied interest rate on the financial receivable is based on the derived rate implicit in the discounted cash flow model encompassing related terms and conditions within the Housing contract.